oprietop/nginx-acme-gcsfuse/README.md

 ```

 ## Notes
  * The only requirement is a working DNS for the host
  * Mount /certs outside the container to serialize the certificates (recommended)
+ * The bucket is optional at it will be mounted in foo.bar/mnt by default
+ * Look at the dockerfile for another example
+ * Only one UPSTREAM url to Proxy Pass, the image is intended for a simple use case
  * You can tune and mount nginx.conf and/or default.conf for more elaborated setups
- * The bucket is optional
- * Look at the dockerfile for another example

 ## Thanks!
 https://github.com/nginxinc/docker-nginx